 - The loss of goblet cells can seriously lead to xerophthalmia where the eye stops developing tears as they become dead cells.
 These can be collected from the outer layer of the eye and it seems like a form of debris which leads to blindness and other infections.

-Stay tuned with Byju’s to learn more about Vitamin A Deficiency.
+Stay tuned with BYJU’S to learn more about Vitamin A Deficiency, its causes, symptoms and the diseases associated with it.